-C5a contributes to intraocular inflammation by affecting retinal pigment epithelial cells and immune cells.
+C5a contributes to intraocular inflammation by affecting retinal pigment epithelial cells and immune cells

 The complement activation molecule C5a has been found in the eye and is implicated in the pathogenesis of ocular inflammatory diseases.
 In this study, the authors sought to investigate C5a's effects on human retinal pigment epithelial (RPE) cells and peripheral blood mononuclear cells (PBMCs), and on the interaction between RPE cells and PBMCs.

 Arising retinal pigment epithelia cell line-19 and PBMCs isolated from healthy donors were used in this study.
 Western blot, real-time PCR and cell surface receptor staining were used to detect C5a receptor expression.
 Real-time PCR was used to detect cytokine mRNA expression.
 A thiazolyl blue tetrazolium bromide assay was used to detect cell viability.
 Cells were stained with Annexin V and 7-aminoactinomycin D for an apoptosis assay.
 Cell proliferation was measured using a tritiated thymidine incorporation assay.